InTaVia/milestone-4/README.md

 The current prototype is available online: [https://intavia.acdh-dev.oeaw.ac.at/](https://intavia.acdh-dev.oeaw.ac.at/).

-The data shown in the application are automatically generated mock data including person and place entities.
-As soon as the connection between the backend and the frontend is established, the mock data will be replaced. **Note:** if below linked visualizations do not show results, please first do a search on the search page and then switch back to the visualization.
+*Data:* The connection between the backend and the frontend is now established replacing the initially used mock data.
+As additional data source, users can import their own local data into the application using a excel template.

-The prototype implements aspects of the three top-level components (Data Curation Lab, DC lab; Visual Analytics Studio, VA studio; Visual Storytelling Suite, ST suite) in a single application on separate pages.
-The components implemented are:
+The prototype implements functionalities used across the three top-level components (Data Curation Lab, DCL; Visual Analytics Studio, VA studio; Story Creator SC) in a single application.
+The functionalities implemented are:

+### Global State
+- Shared global Redux store that can be accessed by all components

+### Data model
+- API client
+- Shared frontend network module using RTKQuery (handles deduplication of requests to data endpoints and caching of results)

-### Data Curation Lab
+### Data aquisition
 - Keyword search and list view of search results: [https://intavia.acdh-dev.oeaw.ac.at/search](https://intavia.acdh-dev.oeaw.ac.at/search)
+- visual querying: A workspace to visually query for persons based on attribute constraints including name and date of birth and death: [https://intavia.acdh-dev.oeaw.ac.at/visual-querying](https://intavia.acdh-dev.oeaw.ac.at/visual-querying)

+### data curation/editing
+- Basic editing capability of person entities (name, description, event types & dates) - click edit on the detail view page.

+### Data views:
 - Detail view of entities: e.g., [https://intavia.acdh-dev.oeaw.ac.at/person/876859d3-dee8-468d-9c61-a29e97ef478a](https://intavia.acdh-dev.oeaw.ac.at/person/876859d3-dee8-468d-9c61-a29e97ef478a)
-- Basic editing capability of person entities (name, description, event types & dates) - click edit on the detail view page.
-- Shared global Redux store that can be accessed by all components
-- Shared frontend network module using RTKQuery (handles deduplication of requests to data endpoints and caching of results)

-### Visaul Analytics Studio
+- detail view

-Data views:
+- Data Panel

+### Visualizations
 - Timeline view showing a set of person entities with selected life events (e.g. birth, death, lived): [https://intavia.acdh-dev.oeaw.ac.at/timeline](https://intavia.acdh-dev.oeaw.ac.at/timeline)
 - A geographic map view showing localized life events (i.e. birth and death) connected with a line: [https://intavia.acdh-dev.oeaw.ac.at/geomap](https://intavia.acdh-dev.oeaw.ac.at/geomap)
+- ego Network
+- Statistical

-Coordinated views:
+### Layouts and Coordinated views:
+- workspaces
 - Multiple views integrated on a single page are shown here: [https://intavia.acdh-dev.oeaw.ac.at/coordination](https://intavia.acdh-dev.oeaw.ac.at/coordination)
 - The example coordinates an entity list view, a timeline and a map showing persons and their life events via mouseover highlighting (red colour).
 - Currently, applies only to the map, a dropdown menu allows to filter the depicted events.
 If more than one event type is selected, the localized events are connected with lines in chronological order.

-Visual querying:
-- A workspace to visually query for persons based on attribute constraints including name and date of birth and death: [https://intavia.acdh-dev.oeaw.ac.at/visual-querying](https://intavia.acdh-dev.oeaw.ac.at/visual-querying)
+- slides

+### Story Creator

+### Story Viewer

 ### Storytelling Suite = Story Creator + Story Viewer

 - The ST creator implements an interactive user interface allowing to generate and import slide-based stories.
 The prototype can depict persons’ life-events on a map and provides annotation capabilities (i.e., images and text): [https://intavia.acdh-dev.oeaw.ac.at/storycreator](https://intavia.acdh-dev.oeaw.ac.at/storycreator)
-    - Stories Overview (create and delete stories)
+    - Stories Overview (create and delete stories, edit story settings)
     - Story Flow (create, layout and delete slides per drag and drop)
     - Slide Editor (create, edit, layout and delete map, images and text per drag and drop)
     - Text Mode (edit or upload the whole story via textarea) (accessible through the clipboard icon in the top right corner)